-Dr. Digby Macdonald, PhD, is a leading corrosion scientist and Professor in Residence in the Departments of Nuclear Engineering and Materials Science and Engineering at University of California at Berkeley.
+Dr. Digby Macdonald, PhD, is one of the world's leading corrosion scientists and Professor in Residence in the Departments of Nuclear Engineering and Materials Science and Engineering at University of California at Berkeley.
 From 2003 to 2012, he was a Distinguished Professor of Materials Science and Engineering Director for the Center for Electrochemical Science and Technology at Penn State University.
-Dr. Macdonald has published over 800 papers in scientific journals, books and conference proceedings.
-He is the author of a book entitled "Transient Techniques in
+Dr. Macdonald has published over

-Electrochemistry" and holds 9 patents.
+900 papers in scientific journals, books and conference proceedings.
+He is the author of a book entitled "Transient Techniques in Electrochemistry" and holds 9 patents.
 In 2003, Dr. Macdonald received the highest award in the field of corrosion science and engineering - the U.R.
 Evans Award from the Institute of Corrosion in the United Kingdom.
+In 2011, he was nominated for the Nobel Prize in Chemistry.
 Dr. Macdonald holds a B.Sc.
 (1965) and M.Sc.
 (1966) in Chemistry, University of Auckland (New Zealand) and Ph.D. in Chemistry (1969), University of Calgary (Canada).